noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA2/English Year 12 FA2 Draft 2.md

 The more let disability become taboo and avoid talking about how it affects us and the people around us, the less we can do about it.

-If you or someone you know with a disability has been discriminated against, you can launch a complaint with "People with Disability Australia" at www.pwd.org.au
+If you or someone you know with a disability has been discriminated against, you can launch a complaint with "People with Disability Australia" at www.pwd.org.au, who can assist with making a report to the Australian Human Rights Commission or other appropriate agency.

+If anything, we need to put pressure on the government to accept the framework and solutions that have already been presented to them, instead of allowing them to put it off indefinitely.

 https://www.acas.org.uk/disability-discrimination/preventing-disability-discrimination